 Support Battens

-Using a piece of scrap 2 x 4 I ripped them to make the support battens.
+Using a piece of scrap 2 x 4, I ripped them to make the support battens.

 Adding battens to back of bunny wood

-Adding glue before adding the battens
+Adding glue

-The batten wood gives the bunny support so adding them is very important to allow the bunny to stand up straight.
+The batten wood gives the bunny support, so adding them is very important to allow the bunny to stand up straight.
 Using wood glue in the area where the battens will be attached coupled with stapling and adding two screws will keep your Easter bunny decoration in a straight standing position for years.
-Moreover, if you are placing your bunny outside be sure to use waterproof wood glue.
+Moreover, if you are placing your bunny outside, be sure to use waterproof wood glue.

-Staple the battens
+Stapling the battens

-Marking the top of the bunny ears on battens
+Marking the bunny ears

-For extra support, I add two wood screws on both battens into the bottom board coupled with the staples and wood glue this forms a stable wood bunny.
+For extra support, I add two wood screws on both battens into the bottom board coupled with the staples and wood glue; this forms a stable wood bunny.

-Cut out the bunny with a band saw
+Cut out the bunny

 Note: It is easier to paint the bunny before adding the stand.